Pierz City Council approves $5,000 loan program for businesses affected by COVID-19

 “I just know that some of these businesses may not last until the end of June, and that’s scary,” Ballou said.
 “It would be in our best interest to have our businesses stay in business, so if we can approve them as they come and get at least a couple done by the end of this month I think that we should.”

-After further discussion, the Council approved the following time line for the assistance program: Approval of the program Monday; Applications due at the latest by June 1; EDA board meets May 27 to go over and approve applications; Council makes final approval based on EDA recommendation; Checks would then be sent out shortly thereafter.
+After further discussion, the Council approved the following time line for the assistance program: Approval of the program Monday; applications due at the latest by June 1; Economic Development Authority (EDA) Board meets May 27 to go over and approve applications; Council makes final approval based on EDA recommendation; checks would then be sent out shortly thereafter.

-A second round would be approved by EDA on June 3 and the Council on June 8, with payments going out shortly there after.
+A second round would be approved by the EDA on June 3 and the Council on June 8, with payments going out shortly thereafter.

 Post a comment as